LCalso/HW_15_Tableau/README.md

 # Tableau Assignment - Citi Bike Analytics
-I also answered the questions below for this assignment.
+**Note: My answers/analysis to questions are answered after the questions below for this assignment.**

 ## Background